metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Optional:

-- `gmsa_credential_spec` (String) GMSACredentialSpec is where the GMSA admission webhook (https://github.com/kubernetes-sigs/windows-gmsa) inlines the contents of the GMSA credential spec named by the GMSACredentialSpecName field.
+- `gmsa_credential_spec` (String) GMSACredentialSpec is where the GMSA admission webhook(https://github.com/kubernetes-sigs/windows-gmsa) inlines the contents of theGMSA credential spec named by the GMSACredentialSpecName field.
 - `gmsa_credential_spec_name` (String) GMSACredentialSpecName is the name of the GMSA credential spec to use.
-- `host_process` (Boolean) HostProcess determines if a container should be run as a 'Host Process' container.
-This field is alpha-level and will only be honored by components that enable the WindowsHostProcessContainers feature flag.
-Setting this field without the feature flag will result in errors when validating the Pod.
-All of a Pod's containers must have the same effective HostProcess value (it is not allowed to have a mix of HostProcess containers and non-HostProcess containers).
-In addition, if HostProcess is true then HostNetwork must also be set to true.
+- `host_process` (Boolean) HostProcess determines if a container should be run as a 'Host Process' container.This field is alpha-level and will only be honored by components that enable theWindowsHostProcessContainers feature flag.
+Setting this field without the featureflag will result in errors when validating the Pod.
+All of a Pod's containers musthave the same effective HostProcess value (it is not allowed to have a mix of HostProcesscontainers and non-HostProcess containers).
+In addition, if HostProcess is truethen HostNetwork must also be set to true.
-- `run_as_user_name` (String) The UserName in Windows to run the entrypoint of the container process.
-Defaults to the user specified in image metadata if unspecified.
-May also be set in PodSecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+- `run_as_user_name` (String) The UserName in Windows to run the entrypoint of the container process.Defaults to the user specified in image metadata if unspecified.May also be set in PodSecurityContext.
+If set in both SecurityContext andPodSecurityContext, the value specified in SecurityContext takes precedence.